ritterim/rimdev-blog/_posts/2017-02-23-the-component-life.md

 </template>
 ```

-This allows the implementor to decide the structure of each piece of data displayed.
+This allows the implementer to decide the structure of each piece of data displayed.
 It also gives up control of all styling, allowing you to pick and choose how to style each portion.
 We've found this is very helpful as we don't always use the same CSS/SCSS framework for each of our projects.
-Our data is always consistent and the base functionality of the component is always consistent, but everything else is up to the implementor.
+Our data is always consistent and the base functionality of the component is always consistent, but everything else is up to the implementer.

 NOTE: For IE compatibility you'll want to make sure that any template element has a CSS rule to set the `display: hidden`.
 You also will need this small function to grab the contents of the template: